caitlinstanton/Interactive-Lab-Hub/Lab 1/README.md

 To stage the interaction with your interactive device, think about:

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
-This interaction is happening in a space with a desk and accompanying chair, such as an office (either at home or in a workplace), a coworking space, or a general living area.
-Since the interaction is utilizing a desk lamp, this device can be used during the workday at an office or workplace or at the end of the workday if it's in a home or living space.

 _Players:_ Who is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.

+_Activity:_ What is happening between the actors?

+_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

+The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
+**Describe your setting, players, activity and goals here.**

+This interaction is happening in a space with a desk and accompanying chair, such as an office (either at home or in a workplace), a coworking space, or a general living area.
+Since the interaction is utilizing a desk lamp, this device can be used during the workday at an office or workplace or at the end of the workday if it's in a home or living space.

 This interaction involves the person whose desk the lamp is sitting on, and the room can contain any other parties they may be directly or indirectly in contact with.
 This can include coworkers and clients (especially in a work environment) or family and friends (especially in a living space).
 The core assumption is that this lamp will be used on a one-person desk space, so the desk chair will be directly correlated with the desk lamp.
 However, in a co-working space or open office, there is the possibility that the desk lamp can be moved to another area or even simply pointed in a direction not facing the desk chair connected to the lamp.
 In this case, someone sitting in the desk chair will trigger the lamp to turn on in another area or configuration.
 This can be solved with sensors in both the lamp and the desk chair to have more redundancy in checking if a person has sat down (a weight sensor in the desk chair) and if they're in front of the corresponding lamp (a proximity sensor on the lamp).

-_Activity:_ What is happening between the actors?

-_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).

-The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
-**Describe your setting, players, activity and goals here.**
+The person who's directly interacting with the lamp is going to do some work at their desk.
+They will sit down at their desk chair, pull themselves closer to the desk, and begin working; this will turn on the lamp to assist with lighting any work they're doing.
+Other people in the room may be milling about, talking with the main actor, or doing their own work, but they will not be directly interacting with both the chair and the lamp unless they intend to do work at this desk.

+The goal of the person directly interacting with the lamp are to complete work at their desk without eye strain.
+The presence of the light and its shift from blue-toned light to warmer-toned light will especially help during less naturally lit times of day.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**